tekayhan/architecture-board/README.md

 ## Guilds

-Often sub-architectures or technologies are shared across different departments of the organisation (e.g. front-end technologies, payments, data-platform) and it is desirable to create a regular forum for those architectures and technologies to be discussed by a smaller more focused group.
+Often sub-architectures or technologies are shared across different departments of the organisation (e.g. front-end technologies, payments, data-platform, QA, Automation) and it is desirable to create a regular forum for those architectures and technologies to be discussed by a smaller more focused group.
 These guilds are not governed, controlled or answerable to the Architecture Board; however, the architecture board should foster and nurture the growth of a healthy ecosystem of guilds throughout the organisation, and the representation of those guilds in the architecture board and participation in the Architecture Council.
+As part of encouraging and nurturing the development of guilds, the Architecture board will provide guidance on how to create and operate guilds.

 ## History